-Prerequisite (1): ELTR/INCT 1200 or ELAP 1220 This course introduces the student to state-of-the-art motor control components and provides them with a basic knowledge of control circuitry.
-The student will build on his/her experiences from Basic Electricity by designing, building and troubleshooting more complex circuits.
+Prerequisite (1): ELTR 1200, INCT 1200 or ELAP 1220 This course introduces the student to state-of-the-art motor control components and provides them with a basic knowledge of control circuitry.
+The student will build on his/ her experiences from Basic Electricity by designing, building and troubleshooting more complex circuits.
 The designed circuits will control live, three-phase, line voltage equipment.
 Devices such as contactors, motor-starters, relays, timers, mechanical and proximity switches are used.
 Electronic motor controls and programmable devices such as variable frequency drives are introduced and utilized in this course.
-Cross listed with INCT 1212.
+(Cross-listed as INCT 1212)

-ELTR 1220 Commercial Wiring
+ELTR 1220 Commercial Wiring 9 - 0 - 9

-Prerequisites (2): ELTR 1200 and ELTR 1210

-This course includes the study of branch circuits, wiring methods and application of the NEC.
-Following the requirements of the NEC the student will learn how to select the proper type and size of boxes, raceways and conductors.
+Prerequisites (2): ELTR 1200 and ELTR 1210 This course includes the study of branch circuits, wiring methods and application of the NEC.
+Following the requirements of the NEC, the student will learn how to select the proper type and size of boxes, raceways and conductors.
 The student will also learn how to calculate box fill, conduit fill and conduit bending.

-ELTR 1331 Information Transport

-Systems Level I
+ELTR 1331 Information Transport Systems Level I 4.5 - 0 - 4.5

-Students will work with various types of insulation displacement terminations as well as wire wrapping.
+Prerequisite (1): ELTR 1200 or INCT 1200 Students will work with various types of insulation displacement terminations as well as wire wrapping.
 Codes and standards and how they apply to the Information Transport System will be explained.
 The student will work with various types of termination hardware and identify where it is used.
 Color codes and how they apply to the infrastructure, cable pulling and various types of media used for the job will also be covered.
-Cross listed with INCT 1331.
+(Cross-listed as INCT 1331)